jimeh/tmuxifier/README.md

 ## Tmuxifier vs. Tmuxinator

-Though Tmuxifier is largely inspired by the excellent [Tmuxinator][] project, it does set itself apart in a number of ways:
+Though Tmuxifier is largely inspired by the excellent [Tmuxinator][] project, but does set itself apart in a number of ways:

 - Uses shell scripts to define Tmux sessions and windows instead of YAML files.
 The benefit is total control over Tmux, but the definition files are more complicated to work with.
-- Instead of using a "project" concept, Tmuxifier uses a concept of "sessions" and "windows".
+- Instead of using a "project" concept, Tmuxifier uses a concept of "sessions" and "windows" just like Tmux itself.
 This allows you to load a whole session with multiple pre-defined window configurations, or just load a single window configuration into your existing session.
 - Tmuxifier is a set of shell scripts, meaning it doesn't require Ruby to be installed on the machine.